bsfchinese/bsfchinese.github.io/acts/notes11_eng.md

 Believers gathered around Paul.
 Possibly the group included Barnabas, Eunice , Lois, Timothy, the man Paul healed and other converts.
 Paul suddenly got up, like miraculous life from the dead.

 From this experience, Paul drew such comfort and assurance of God’s care for him that later he was able to encourage others with power.
-22 He went back into Lystra with strength from God.
+(Encouragement: [2 Corinthians 1:8-11; 4:9-18](https://www.biblegateway.com/quicksearch/?quicksearch=2+Corinthians+1%3A8-11%3B+4%3A9-18&qs_version=CUVMPT)) He went back into Lystra with strength from God.
 What a testimony of God’s power to new converts and to God’s enemies!

 ### Mission in Derbe – Acts 14:21

 The next day Paul and Barnabas left to walk the 30 miles (48 km) to Derbe.
 It seems God said , “Time to rest from enemies!”
 They continued ministering in Derbe.
 They saw many come to faith with no record of conflicts or persecution.
-Gaius, Paul’s companion and fellow worker on a later journey, 23 was likely converted at this time.
+Gaius, Paul’s companion and fellow worker on a later journey, (Gaius: [Acts 20:4](https://www.biblegateway.com/quicksearch/?quicksearch=Acts+20%3A4&qs_version=CUVMPT)) was likely converted at this time.
 Gracious, loving, empathetic Paul drew people from all classes and places to Jesus Christ.
 Paul and Barnabas consistently showed triumph through the Spirit when suffering.
 No wonder new converts were willing to endure hardships for the name of Christ.

 ## Paul’s Return to Antioch – Acts 14:22-28

 The shortest, easiest route home for the two missionaries was the imperial highway east then south to Syria.
 But Paul and Barnabas were true shepherds.
 They cared for the lambs left behind among wolves in Lystra, Iconium and Pisidian Antioch.
 They suffered much persecution themselves in all these places.

 Paul considered it impossible to return to Antioch in Syria without revisiting the new believers.
 It meant a longer and more dangerous return route to see the new converts firmly rooted in Christ.
-24 Discipleship takes time.
+(Rooted in Christ: [Ephesians 3:17](https://www.biblegateway.com/quicksearch/?quicksearch=Ephesians+3%3A17&qs_version=CUVMPT)) Discipleship takes time.
 It also involves sacrifice and hardships for leaders.
 Yet eternal fruit comes through the suffering of the cross.
-25 What people have gone the extra mile to firmly root you in Christ?
+(Take up cross: [Luke 9:23](https://www.biblegateway.com/quicksearch/?quicksearch=Luke+9%3A23&qs_version=CUVMPT)) What people have gone the extra mile to firmly root you in Christ?
 How will you praise God for His love for you through them?
 How could you best thank them this week?

 ### Revisiting Cities Through Asia Minor – 14:21-25

 Paul’s four aims in ministering to new converts still apply today.
 + Strengthen disciples in faith.
 Paul and Barnabas confirmed the disciples stood firmly by faith in the person and work of Jesus Christ.
 They were confirmed by their experience of the Holy Spirit’s enabling power and comforted by the expectancy of Christ’s return.
 Paul and Barnabas exhorted them to carry on in faith.
 + Prepare disciples for trials.
 Paul prepared these new Christians to expect trials.
 Trials accompany the joy of the goodness of Jesus Christ.
-26 They had witnessed Paul and Barnabas embrace their glorious inheritance – the kingdom of God, while enduring trials.
+(Trials accompany joy: [Mark 10:30; John 16:1–4; 1 Thessalonians 3:3–4; 1 Peter 1:7–8](https://www.biblegateway.com/quicksearch/?quicksearch=Mark+10%3A30%3B+John+16%3A1–4%3B+1+Thessalonians+3%3A3–4%3B+1+Peter+1%3A7–8&qs_version=CUVMPT)) They had witnessed Paul and Barnabas embrace their glorious inheritance – the kingdom of God, while enduring trials.
 All believers must be willing to share our King’s temporary rejection in this world.
 + Establish disciples as a church.
 Gentile converts needed to follow the God-given pattern for forming local churches.
 Paul and Barnabas identified and trained each church’s leaders as shepherds under the Lord Jesus Christ.
 During these return visits, Paul and Barnabas appointed elders at a meeting of prayer and fasting in each place.
 + Commit disciples to the Lord.
 Paul and Barnabas did not know whether the Lord would ever lead them to return.
 How could these new Christians stand firm?
 They were spiritually immature and without New Testament writings.
 Yet, it was not Paul and Barnabas who had given them new life through salvation.
 The Lord Jesus Christ saves.
 They were His responsibility.
 He is able to keep His own in every circumstance.
 To say farewell is to commit “them to the Lord, in whom they had put their trust.”

 ### Return to Antioch in Syria – 14:26-28

 Paul and Barnabas had been away from their home church at Antioch in Syria for two or three years.
 The church sent them out to accomplish God’s work, which they had finished.
 God promises our labor will never be in vain when it is done for Him by faith in the power of the Holy Spirit.
-27
+(Labor not in vain: [1 Corinthians 15:58](https://www.biblegateway.com/quicksearch/?quicksearch=1+Corinthians+15%3A58&qs_version=CUVMPT))

 The two reported the Spirit’s work to their fellow church members.
 They told about new opportunities to advance Christ’s church.
 Paul and Barnabas gave them spiritual vision for the power of the gospel to transform individuals throughout the whole world.
-28 Paul and Barnabas stayed for a long time at Antioch for rest and recuperation.
+(Power of the gospel: [Romans 1:16](https://www.biblegateway.com/quicksearch/?quicksearch=Romans+1%3A16&qs_version=CUVMPT)) Paul and Barnabas stayed for a long time at Antioch for rest and recuperation.
 However, God had work for them at home, too.
 They led their local church members to fully embrace their inheritance in Christ.

 Believers carry responsibilities to steward our inheritance well – in our church communities and by investing in the unreached people of the world.